-The Labor and Economic Analysis Division (LEAD) prepares projections of employment growth by industry and occupation for the state and sub-state areas.
+The Labor and Economic Analysis Division (LEAD) of the North Carolina Department of Commerce prepares projections of employment growth by industry and occupation for the state and sub-state areas.
 Employment projections are widely used by North Carolina’s workforce, educational, and economic development partners for their planning in workforce development, programs and budgets, public policy, and career exploration activities.

-The 2017-2026 Employment Projections at the state and sub-state areas are based on a 10-year projection (2016-2026) with an updated data point estimate for 2017.
+The latest data available are the 2021-2030 Employment Projections.
 The long-term projections are revised every two years to maintain currency and incorporate economic changes that occur in the state and local areas.
-Statewide short-term projections are for a 2-year period, and are updated annually.
+Statewide short-term projections are for a 2-year period and are updated annually.

 Projections are prepared using the methodology, software tools and guidance developed by the Projections Managing Partnership (PMP) in conjunction with the U.S. Department of Labor.
 The long-term industry and occupation projections are produced every two years while the short-term projection is prepared every year.
 Sub-state areas are prepared biannually with a focus on the Prosperity Zone sub-regions.

 LEAD utilizes industry employment data derived from the Enhanced Quarterly Unemployment Insurance (EQUI) dataset.
 It is the most complete and timely source of monthly employment and quarterly wages information by detailed industry and county.
 The data contains a quarterly count of employment and wages report that is sent from employers based on the North American Industry Classification System (NAICS) code.
 Employment data on uncovered industries within the Unemployment Insurance (UI) program is collected from other sources such as Current Employment Statistics (CES), Census Bureau, and Railroad Retirement Board.
 The EQUI dataset also forms the base for federal data programs through the BLS.